ArmandPhilippot/apeu/README.md

 - If you change the Pagefind config (like adding data attributes to filter the contents), the index will not be automatically rebuilt.
 You need to perform another build and to execute `pnpm dev` again.
 - The indexed images use the built URLs (the ones processed by Astro) so they can't be displayed in dev environment (so for now, I decided to deactivated them).

+### Dark and Light themes

+You can choose to use a dark theme or light theme while browsing the website.
+You can also choose to set the theme as `auto`.
+In this case, the website theme will be updated according to your operating system preferences.
+This is especially useful when you want to change the theme depending on the time of day.

 ## Development

 Before starting, please follow the instructions in [Setup](#setup).